KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 # Abstract

-This specification identifies the consent requirements necessary to record a personally identifiable information (PII) sharing transaction and provide this record as an independent receipt.
+This specification identifies the consent requirements necessary to record consent for a personal information sharing transaction and provide this record as an independent receipt.
+Much like a transaction receipt mapped the price of a product or service to payment.
+The receipt effectively maps and links the legal, social and contextual elements to a record of consent.

-A receipt not only opens consent for people, but it also provides proof of consent and enables consistent consent practices.
-The  consent receipt is required to be provisioned at point of consent to person providing consent.
+As a result the consent receipt not only opens consent for people, but it also provides proof of consent and enables consistent consent practices.
+The  consent receipt is required to be provisioned at point of consent to the person providing consent.
 By putting the individual at the centre of consent this specification addresses FIPPs and ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice")

 A consent receipt and a common format for recording and communicating about consent establishes a framework to bind policy to privacy controls that people can themselves administer.
 Operationally useful to demonstrate compliance with multiple Fair Information Practice Principles and likewise map PII management to ISO 29100 privacy framework.

 # Status of this document
-The v0.8 draft is a  MVCR specification candidate - this draft version is for peer review and not meant for distribution.
+The v0.8 draft is a  Consent Receipt v.1 specification candidate - this draft version is for peer review and not meant for distribution.

 ## Copyright Notice
 Copyright (c) 2016 Kantara and the persons identified as the document authors.
 All rights reserved.